jaimefps/book-graph-explorer/README.md

 - highlight the path (or nodes?) that is common to all versions, when multiple are found
 - get number of proof/consequence/connection trees
 - text search that shows what entries include said concept

 ---

-- give credit to all other tools, and gutenberg project

----

----